KaliedaRik/Scrawl-canvas/docs/reference/sc-objects-overview.md

 + [factory/pattern.js](../source/factory/pattern.html) – to include asset object attributes and functionality
 + [mixin/text.js](../source/mixin/text.html) – to include text-style functionality

-(For future consideration: there may be some merit to reworking the SC property accessor functionality, to use [Object.defineProperty()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty) – it could simplify the code base and allow dev-users to more safely use dot-notation/bracket-notation syntax in their product code.
+(For future consideration: there may be some merit to reworking the SC property accessor functionality, to use [Object.defineProperty()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty) – it could simplify the code base and allow product-devs to more safely use dot-notation/bracket-notation syntax in their product code.
 This would, however, be a significant amount of work for – potentially! – minimal benefit.)

 ## Object serialization and cloning
 SC objects can be [serialized](https://en.wikipedia.org/wiki/Serialization) into strings – for storage, transmission over networks, etc – and deserialized from those strings back into objects.
 This includes serializing functions assigned to object attributes.

 JavaScript does not tell a good story when it comes to serializing functions.
 By necessity, SC has to use the JavaScript [`Function() constructor`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/Function) as part of the deserialization process.
-Some dev-users may consider this to be a security risk but, compared to using `eval()` to deserialize the function, the risk is minimal (but not eliminated).
+Some product-devs may consider this to be a security risk but, compared to using `eval()` to deserialize the function, the risk is minimal (but not eliminated).

 Because of the issues surrounding JavaScript object serialization, SC implements its own serialization functionality called **packet management**.
 Much of this functionality gets defined in the [base mixin file](../source/mixin/base.html) using the following prototype attributes and functions:
 + [internal] `packetExclusions – string[]`